 A series of events including a Civil War in the 1980's has left many men and women HIV/AIDS positive and as a result many children are living with grandparents or completely orphaned.
-High dependency on work in Agriculture, along with large family sizes and minimal wages have left these children's guardians unable to afford to send their children to school, and when they can, the children have no other option but to go to overcrowded government schools where the education quality is very poor.
+High dependency on work in agriculture, along with large family sizes and minimal wages have left these children's guardians unable to afford to send their children to school, and when they can, the children have no other option but to go to overcrowded government schools where the education quality is very poor.

-While MACN beings its expansion enabling all school-aged children to attend, the children of the village will be able to continue their education with full support, properly supplied materials, and a clean and proper building that will stand the test of time.
+While MCEC beings its expansion enabling all school-aged children to attend, the children of the village will be able to continue their education with full support, properly supplied materials, and a clean and proper building that will stand the test of time.
 By having a recognized nonprofit school in their own community, the children have a real chance at advancing into a career and achieving financial stability within their lifetime without the hassle of a of a government provided education.

-MACN has the potential to educate so many more children and help them rise out of poverty through education.
+MCEC has the potential to educate so many more children and help them rise out of poverty through education.
 In Uganda, only educated children are able to go on living high quality lives as adults by having the ability to find work and financially support a family.
-By educating the youth today, MACN has the ability to impact this community for years and years to come; as the children will grow into working adults, raising and supporting their young with the knowledge they have gained here.
+By educating the youth today, MCEC has the ability to impact this community for years and years to come; as the children will grow into working adults, raising and supporting their young with the knowledge they have gained here.

 This project has provided additional documentation in a PDF file (projdoc.pdf).